 Inventory management is the backbone of any successful e-commerce business run through Shopify.
 There are 13 types of inventory you could have.
 It is so important to know how to manage them to ensure the smooth running of your shop.

 We’ve previously advised on how to create and use barcodes with our app, EasyScan.
-However, there is much more this app can do for you!
-Our 8 easy ways to improve your inventory management will streamline this process, making the most of its features.
+However, our inventory management software has so much more to offer!
+Our 8 easy ways to improve your stock management will streamline this process, making the most of its features.

 Why Does Inventory Management Matter?